 Sierra Nevada also partners with Chico State University Farm.
 About seven years ago, they teamed up with the University Farm to have its students raise natural beef cattle to be used in their restaurant.
 The cattle are fed on spent brewers' grain and yeast from the brewery.

-, Sierra Nevada is donating $88,000 for “a vacuum filler that stuffs sausage and a smoke oven” to replace outdated equipment and help the University Farm better use its meat trimmings, creating less waste.
+Now, according to ChicoER.com, Sierra Nevada is donating $88,000 for “a vacuum filler that stuffs sausage and a smoke oven” to replace outdated equipment and help the University Farm better use its meat trimmings, creating less waste.
 It also helps Sierra Nevada because the University Farm sausage is one of their popular menu items.

 I’ve written in the past about organic beer and local beer being more eco-friendly than some other options.
 I would have to say that buying Sierra Nevada is an eco-friendly beer option, too.